DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 **Examples:**

 * Building a website for 10,000 users is not the same cost as building it for 10'000'000.
 Although from the outside, it looks the same.
 It's not the same product.
-And no, it's not just a question of type of EC2 instances...
+And no, it's not just a question of EC2 instance types...
     When you build a car, whether you build 10,000 of them or 10'000'000 of them, the bulk of the difference is on the supply chain and factory, hardly on the car's design itself.

 * If you consider the infrastructure for a 10 million-user website to be similar to the "factory" that will build 10 million cars, you've been fooled by a bad analogy.